namuol/react-seamstress/README.md

 }} />
 ```

+Nothing would need to change in our implementation of `<Combobox>`.

-`@HasDeclarativeStyles` was written in such a way as to ensure that styles are applied
+How? `@HasDeclarativeStyles` was written in such a way as to ensure that styles are applied
 in the order they are iterated over in the original object, meaning that "whatever comes last"
 always overrides what's above.